 To further the paranoia, Dexter reminds us in a way that serial killers could be hiding in plain sight, crossing our paths every day and we would never know it.
-That’s certainly the case with Dexter Morgan – a forensic analyst specializing in blood spatter analysis by day, and vigilante serial killer by night.
+That’s certainly the case with Dexter Morgan – a forensic analyst specializing in blood spatter analysis by day, and a vigilante serial killer by night.

 Traumatized by events in his early childhood, Dexter developed severe sociopathic tendencies that carried over into adulthood, manifesting in his persistent desire to kill.
 However, he was raised to channel those tendencies into a vigilante agenda that targeted criminals themselves.

-If there was ever a perfect example of the saying “not everything is black and white”, this would be it!
+If there ever was a perfect example of the saying “not everything is black and white,” this would be it!
 And it’s topped off with a good dose of unreliable narrator syndrome that makes things all the more complicated.

-UPDATE: A 10-episode revival series titled Dexter: New Blood that sees the return of Michael C. Hall as the iconic character begun airing on Showtime on November 7!
+UPDATE: A 10-episode revival series titled Dexter: New Blood that sees the return of Michael C. Hall as the iconic character began airing on Showtime in late 2022!

 Where to watch Dexter: